yoctoalex/f5-isc-lab/README.rst

 3. Baseline Test of Latency Against the App Server (using direct IP)
 ************************************************************************

 `a)` The next couple of tests will compare latency without and with Essential App Protect + CloudFront.
+The desired end-state layout of your browser windows should be two side-by-side browser sessions with Chrome dev tools enabled.

-In your browser window ( Chrome recommended), open "Developer Tools" by going to "View" => "Developer" => "Developer Tools".
+In Chrome hit F12 to open "Developer Tools", or by going to "View" => "Developer" => "Developer Tools".
 Select "Network" tab.
 In alternative browsers find the equivalent of the Network tab.
 Make sure "Preserve Log" is unchecked and "Disable Cache" is checked as in the image below.

 .. figure:: _figures/dev-tools-network.png

 We recommend that you also Dock the developer tools to the Bottom of your browser, because you will be opening another window side by side in order to run a comparison of latency of both of your sites.

 .. figure:: _figures/dev-tools-dock-bottom.png

-`b)` So, at this point open another window and make sure the Network tab is also selected there.
-Now that you have both browsers open, enter the IP address of your first deployed instance into one window, and the FQDN of the site into the other; both of these data points should have been noted in the step 2a above.
+`b)` Make sure you have two side-by-side browser windows with Developer Tools "Network" tab selected in each.
+In *Window A* enter the **IP address** of your first deployed instance.
+In *Window B* eneter the **FQDN of the app**; note that both of these data points are from the step 2a above.

-When you hit Enter, wait for the site to load and then take note of the total time it took to load each site.
-You'll be looking for the value in "Finish: [ ] ms/s".
+When you hit Enter, wait for the site to load and then take note of the **total time** it takes to load each site.
+You'll be looking for the following value in **Finish: [ ]** ms/s.
 Now, recall that your initial app instance is deployed on an AWS Region far from you geographically.
 This means that more than likely your Direct IP test should yield a relatively high latency result (of course, this depends on your internet connectivity as well, but we expect it to be at least 7-10 seconds).

 .. figure:: _figures/side_by_side_america.png